 A well-implemented TPM solution seamlessly connects the business process with the data requirements of the analytics process, offering a smooth experience at both ends.

 Whilst TPM is recognised for improving ROI on trade investments and increasing visibility and control, there is often organisational resistance due to concerns about resource-intensive and costly IT programs.
 Although these concerns may be valid, successful TPM implementations are possible through effective change management.
 By emphasising early value and simplifying complexity, businesses can overcome apprehensions and drive successful TPM adoption.
 Through careful planning, clear communication, and a focus on tangible benefits, organisations can navigate the implementation process smoothly, ensuring that the transition to TPM is positive and delivers value for the business.

-The benefits of TPM, both expected and additional
+The benefits of Trade Promotion Management, both expected and additional